Mvichelie/ML-Part2/README.md

 I have two parts for this assignemnt.
-Part 1 Image classification (Bonus A -class imbalance) and Part 2  autoencoding with clustering (Bonus B with Visualization of images and coparing it with the original. .
+Part 1 Image classification (Bonus A -class imbalance) and Part 2  autoencoding with clustering (Bonus B with Visualization of images and comparing it with the original.
+#Part 1:

+UPDATED
+What I did:
+I implemented a classification model to predict art styles from the dataset.
+To handle the class imbalance (Bonus A), I used a WeightedRandomSampler.
+This method increases the sampling probability for underrepresented classes, balancing the training process.

-Run the script to train the classification model with Bonus A: python trainpart1.py
+To train the classification model, run: python trainpart1.py

-This script uses a "WeightedRandomSampler" to handle class imbalance (Bonus A) Trains the model for 20 epochs
+This trains the model for 20 epochs.
-The output trained model is saved as wikiart.pth (note that the file is too big to be uploaded here)
+The trained model is saved as wikiart.pth (not included due to file size).

-To test the classification model;
+Test the classification model:
-Run the script below:
-python testtrainpart1.py
-This script evaluates the model's performance
-The output gives you a confusion matrix saved as a png, along with accuracy, precision, recall, F1-score I included (accuracy, precision, recall and F1 due to the imbalanced classes and high accuracy alone might not reflect true performance.

-Evaluation and Results:
+To evaluate the model’s performance on the test set, run: python testtrainpart1.py
+This script calculates evaluation metrics (accuracy, precision, recall, F1-score) and generates a confusion matrix saved as confusion_matrix.png.

+#Results:
-During training, the loss decreased from ~1102.24 (epoch 1) to ~5.28 (epoch 20), which shows the that the model was learning effectively.
+During training, the loss decreased from 1102.24 (epoch 1) to 5.28 (epoch 20), which shows that the model was learning effectively.
-Accuracy: (~20.79%): slight better but model's ability to generalize is limited
-Precision: (~14.26%): model is overpredicting
-Recall: (~13.91%): model fails to identify the correct class for most samples F1-Score (~13.13%): model stuggles equally with false negatives and false positives Confusion metrics: shows that some classes performed well but others struggled.
-The model seemed to predict the majority classes more often and sparse predictions for the other classes.
-For improvement, finetuning learning rate, epochs, using random search, upsampling the data.
+On the test set, the performance is outlined below:

+Test Performance:
+-Accuracy: ~20.79% (slightly better than random guessing).
+-Precision: ~14.26% (model overpredicts majority classes).
+-Recall: ~13.91% (struggles with correct predictions for sparse classes).
+-F1-Score: ~13.13% (balance of false positives and negatives).
+Impact of using WeightedRandomSampler:
+While the sampler helped balance the class representation during training, the model still struggled with underrepresented classes.
+To improve performance, I should try adjusting the learning rate, training for more epochs, or trying upsampling techniques to better handle the sparse classes.

-Part 2:
+#Part 2: UPDATED
+What I did:
-In wikiart.py, I implemented an autoencoder which is used for the scripts below.
-The autoencoder was trained to compress images into a latent representation and to reconstruct them as closely as possible.
+For Part 2, I implemented an autoencoder in wikiart.py, which was imported and used in the training and testing scripts below.
+The autoencoder’s purpose was to compress images into a latent space and reconstruct them as closely as possible.

 To train the autoencoder run the script below: python trainauto.py

+#UPDATED
-This script trains an autoencoder for 20 epochs to minimize image reconstruction loss The model is saved as autoencoder.pth (model not here due to file size)
+This script trains the autoencoder for 20 epochs to minimize the Mean Squared Error (MSE) between the original and reconstructed images.
-Training:
-The mean squared error between the original and reconstructed images was minimized.
-This was used as the loss function because it evaluates how closely the reconstructed image matches the original (pixel wise) It ensures that the autoencoder focuses on learning fine details.
+I used Mean Squared Error (MSE) as the loss function because it checks how close the reconstructed image is to the original, pixel by pixel.

-To test (Bonus B)
+It works well for this task because it really focuses on big differences whcih pushes the autoencoder to recreate the images as closely as possible.
+Once trained, the model is saved as autoencoder.pth (not included here due to file size).

+Testing:
+To test the autoencoder and generate the outputs for Bonus B, run: python testtrainauto.py
-run to the below:
+This script does the following below:
-python testtrainauto.py
-This script extract latent encodings and perfroms PCA for dimensionality reduction It also uses Agglomerative clustering which gives the output of latent space clustering (clusters.png) And a reconstructed image comparison of the original and reconstructed side-by-side called.(reconstruction.ong)
+-For latent encodings,  the autoencoder compresses each image into a lower-dimensional latent space.
+-For dimensionality reduction, PCA is applied to reduce the high-dimensional latent space to 2D, simplifying it for visualization.
+-For clustering, Agglomerative Clustering is used to group similar images based on their latent encodings

+UPDATED:
+Addressing Latent Representations and Clustering:
+The autoencoder compressed each image into a smaller, more manageable latent representation.
+To make sense of this high-dimensional space, PCA was applied to reduce it to 2D for visualization.
+Then, Agglomerative Clustering grouped the representations into 27 clusters, matching the number of art styles in the dataset.
+The clustering results were visualized and saved as clusters.png.

+Why did I choose PCA and Agglomerative Clustering?

+PCA simplifies the latent space, which makes the visualization easy to interpret.
+While agglomerative clustering groups similar images into hierarchical clusters, which helps identify relationships between different art styles.

+The script also generates the original vs. reconstructed images side by side and saves the result as reconstruction.png.
+Output:
+-Clusters:A scatter plot as clusters.png (visualizes how well the autoencoder clusters the images).
+-Reconstructions: A comparison (reconstruction.png) shows original vs. reconstructed images.

 Results:
 Training:
-The loss decreased from ~104.59 (epoch 1) to ~84.49 (epoch 20), which shows that the autoencoder was learning effectively to reconstruct the images while preserving key features.
+During training, the loss steadily decreased from approximately 104.59 in epoch 1 to 84.49 by epoch 20.
+This consistent decline indicates that the autoencoder was effectively learning to compress the input images while preserving their key features.

 Clustering results:
-The autoencoder's latent representations were clustered into 27 groups, corresponding to the number of art styles in the dataset.
-These representations were reduced to 2D using PCA for visualization, producing the scatter plot (clusters.png).
+The autoencoder’s latent representations were clustered into 27 groups, corresponding to the number of art styles in the dataset.
+After applying PCA to reduce the latent space to 2D, the clusters were visualized in the scatter plot (clusters.png).
 ![image](https://github.com/user-attachments/assets/5d28e288-7f5e-4a43-9324-3ee035ad0a54)

-The clusters show several distinct groupings, which suggests that the autoencoder captured style-specific features from the dataset.
-There is some overlap between the clusters, which I assume isfrom the shared characteristics among certain art styles.
+The clusters show several distinct groupings, suggesting that the autoencoder captured style-specific features from the dataset.
+However, some overlap exists between clusters, likely due to shared characteristics such as color palettes or composition among certain art styles.

 Reconstruction results:
-The image(s) show that the autoencoder has the ability to preserve the overall structure of the input image
+The reconstructed images keep the overall structure and layout of the originals, but some fine details, like textures and small lines, are missing.
+This happens because the autoencoder compresses the images into a smaller space, focusing on the main features and leaving out the finer details.
 ![image](https://github.com/user-attachments/assets/15dd13e4-8a9c-4612-9425-134d931d5c06)

-Overall the autoencoder successfully compresses the images while preserving the major features, The clustering results show that the autoencoder has the ability to differentiate between art styles.
+Overall the autoencoder successfully compresses images while preserving their major features.
+The clustering results show that the model can differentiate between art styles, even if there is some overlap.
+Similarly, the reconstructions demonstrate that the autoencoder captures the essential structure of images, although it struggles with finer details.